Awesome Webhook Handling with Sanic - Designing CI/CD Systems

 The code below includes extra items to help complete the service that we haven’t discussed.
 Specifically:

-• The forge module referenced here contains the common functions used to authenticate as a GitHub App and make requests to the developer API.
-Those details come from articles mentioned earlier, but you’ll see more of it in future ones.
+module referenced here contains the common functions used to authenticate as a GitHub App and make requests to the developer API.
+Those details come from articles mentioned earlier, but you’ll see more of it in future ones. - When the service starts, it initializes a dictionary with instances of the different application installations configured by our users.
+These “forges” will automatically re-authenticate when used after their tokens expire.

-• There’s an extra /status endpoint used only to check whether the server is up and listening.
-This is very helpful when doing debugging, but may also be required if you’re routing through cloud load balancers.
+endpoint used only to check whether the server is up and listening.
+This is very helpful when doing debugging, but may also be required if you’re routing through cloud load balancers. - References to Docker and related parameters will be covered in the next article.

 """GitHub continuous integration service.